Lankien, South Sudan

 Lankien is a boma in Thol Payam, Nyirol County, Jonglei State, South Sudan.

+History

+In February 2026, homes and buildings in Lankien, including an 80-bed Médecins Sans Frontières (MSF) facility were bombed, burnt, and looted.
+The MSF stated it cannot conculsively establish who was responsible for the attack, although local reports indicate the South Sudan People's Defence Forces (SSPDF) were the perpetrators.
+Lankien residents largely fled and the MSF hospital permanently closed.

 Demographics

 According to the Fifth Population and Housing Census of Sudan, conducted in April 2008, Lankien boma had a population of 5,138 people, composed of 2,926 male and 2,212 female residents.